shulai/qonda/docs/guide.rst

 In order to enable PyQt5 support, you must include the following in your initialization code:

         import qonda
         qonda.PYQT_VERSION = 5

-Is also a good idea if you also set PYQT_VERSION in your PyQt4 application, as Qonda default value for PYQT_VERSION can change in the future.
+Is also a good idea setting PYQT_VERSION in your PyQt4 application, as Qonda default value for PYQT_VERSION can change in the future.

 Qonda and SQLAlchemy